andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 - Marital Status
     - The importance of marital status as a metric is its pertinence to detailed targeting in FB/IG ads
-    - We can target a few different types of relationship statuses, however our dataset includes some undesirable/ambiguous values
+    - We can target a few different types of relationship statuses, however our dataset includes some undesirable/ambiguous values:

-    >In addition to Married and Single, we have:
     >
     > - Together
     > - Divorced
     > - Widowed
     > - Alone
     > - Absurd
-    >- Yolo
+    > - Yolo

     - There is no documentation to elaborate on the meaning of these values.
     - While some remote inferences can be made, they were grouped into a collective Other category for the sake of consistency.